eastskykang/machine-learning-project/README.rst

 Writing your own models
 -----------------------

-The project framework handles sklearn-style classes that implement fit/fit_transform/transform/predict functions.
+Derive your models from sklearn base classes and implement the fit/fit_transform/transform/predict functions.

-It makes it easier for you to implement your models as classes which conform with the sklearn class pattern.
-With this common structure, you can easily read and reuse code created by other students.

-In general, it is recommended to take advantage of the extensive functionality of the sklearn framework.
+We have provided several placeholder modules in models_, where you can put the code.
+Two simple examples are already included, KernelEstimator in regression_ and RandomSelection in `feature selection`_.

+Please do not create *any* new model files or other files or folders, as we want to preserve the common structure.

+To make experimenting easier, we provide an interface to the sklearn classes pipeline_ and gridsearch_.
+Check out the example config_ to find out more about how to use them.

 Make sure to read the sklearn-dev-guide_, especially the sections *Coding guidelines*, *APIs of scikit-learn objects*, and *Rolling your own estimator*.

-Furthermore, take advantage that sklearn is open source.
-Look at their code, it is very instructive!

-This framework already implements an interface to the sklearn classes pipeline_ and gridsearch_.
-Check out the `example config`_ to find out more about how to use them.

-Furthermore, the framework provides several placeholder files in models_, where you should implement your algorithms.

-It contains two simple examples already, KernelEstimator in regression_ and RandomSelection in `feature selection`_.

-Please do not create *any* new model files.
-Our goal is to maintain the same structure for everybody to enable easy navigation.
+Furthermore, try to look at the sklearn source code - it is very instructive.
+You will spot many more of the sklearn utilities!

+If you add new packages to your code, please include them in the .environment_ file, so that it is available when other people build your environment.

 If you think something is missing or should be changed, please contact us via the Piazza forum_ or start an issue on gitlab.